 Dr. Christensen was part of the McGraw-Hill Higher Education leadership team from 2011 to 2014 and the MHE Executive Leadership Team from February 2014 to 2016, where he stepped down to focus on the rapidly growing Area9 Innovation and Area9 Learning enterprises.

 Dr. Christensen is on the boards of LEAP Innovation and Mastery Transcript Consortium.
-He is also on the advisory board for Transcend Education, CharacterLab, Center for Curriculum Redesign at Harvard University and is the co-chair of the advisory board in emergency medicine at Brigham and Womens hospital in Boston.
+He is also on the advisory board for Transcend Education, CharacterLab and Center for Curriculum Redesign.

 Mr. Palm has been an early pioneer of high-performance, agile programming.
 He is a specialist in translating computer science from the cutting edge academic environments to the solutions that address real commercially viable needs.

 Mr. Palm has been part of the current leadership team since the owners’ first company (which he was a co-owner of) where he joined the team in 1998.

 Mr. Palm and his second-in-command, Mr. Tommy Olesen, have built a unique team of the absolute best, high performance software architects.
 Their recruitment tests are considered amongst the hardest in the industry.